-- 1.39 The Scheme has 303 employers (2020: 357): 210 public sector organisations (departments, non-departmental public bodies and government agencies) (2020: 241) and 93 private sector employers (2020: 116).
-The decrease in the number of employers is due to the reporting criteria changing to reporting divisions as opposed to payroll returns. - 1.40 Membership reporting by entitlement is set out in the table on the next page.
+- 1.39 The Scheme has 327 employers (2021: 303): 203 public sector organisations (departments, non-departmental public bodies and government agencies) (2021: 210) and 124 private sector employers (2021: 93). - 1.40 Membership reporting by entitlement is set out in the table on the next page.
 Reporting by entitlement means that some individuals may be recorded twice in the membership numbers if they have an entitlement in more than one pension scheme arrangement.
-The membership numbers include an adjustment for late notifications due to timing differences between the receipt of information from employers and the publication of the Account. - 1.41 Included within the pensioners figure at 31 March 2021 are five members in receipt of annual compensation payments made under CSCS arrangements (2020: 295).
+The membership numbers include an adjustment for late notifications due to timing differences between the receipt of information from employers and the publication of the financial statements.